Jean Deza

-Jean Deza (born 9 June 1993) is a former Peruvian footballer who plays as a winger for Peruvian club Cienciano.
+Jean Deza (born 9 June 1993) is a Peruvian footballer who plays as a winger for Peruvian club Santos de Nasca.

 Career

 MŠK Žilina

 In August 2011, he joined Slovak club MŠK Žilina on a four-year contract.
 His debut came on 27 August 2011 in the Corgoň Liga match against Dukla Banská Bystrica, entering in as a substitute in place of Roman Gergel.
 Jean Deza was linked to Argentinian club Boca Juniors, and Swiss Basel before joining his present club.

 Montpellier HSC

 In August 2013, he joined French club Montpellier HSC on loan for one year.

 PFC Levski Sofia

 In May 2016, Deza joined Bulgarian club Levski Sofia on a 2-year deal.
 On 7 February 2017, he terminated his contract with the club after not showing up at Levski's winter training camp.
 Because of that, the player and the club had resolved the argument with the help of FIFA.